-As of July 2021 I have joined Microsoft to work as a Program Manager on the Edge team.
+As of July 2021 I've joined Microsoft as Partner Program Manager on the Edge team.
 I continue to serve as a Blink API OWNER.

 From December 2008 to June 2021, I was a software engineer, TL, and platform strategist at Google working on Chrome, Blink, and the broader web platform.

 In that capacity, I helped teams engage with partners to achieve experiences they didn't think possible while reaching beyond the the Silicon Valley bubble.

 If you work in the public sector and would like (free) performance consulting or analysis, please reach out via DM.